-Puglia, the southern region that creates the heel of Italy’s boot-shaped peninsula, is probably one of the country’s least-known jewels – and I love it so much that I’m almost loath to share its secrets.
+Located at the heel of Italy’s boot-shaped peninsula, the Puglia region (aka Apulia) is probably one of the country’s least-known jewels – and I love it so much that I’m almost loath to share its secrets.

 Once upon a time, these curious, square structures with their distinctive conical rooves were simple shelters built by farmers needing refuge with their animals from the winter’s cold, or when tending vines and fruit trees in the burning summers.
 During the 1500s, when the region was under Spanish rule, taxes on new houses were raised dramatically to finance the ongoing and expensive civil war.
 The trulli (plural of trullo) were built without mortar, using a drystone technique, so they could be dismantled as quickly as they were erected – ensuring the poor local farmers could avoid payment of yet another crippling Spanish tax.